• Project status: Active

 This program aims to provide more diagnoses, improved experiences and better outcomes for families affected by leukodystrophies and white matter disorders through research and targeted precision treatments.

-The program is a collaboration between medical research institutes, hospitals and universities around Australia including: the Royal Children’s Hospital, the Murdoch Children’s Research Institute, the University of Queensland, the University of New South Wales and the Women’s and Children’s Hospital (South Australia).
-The advocacy of the Damiani family and the Mission Massimo Foundation made the program possible.
+Our program is a collaboration between leading medical research institutes, hospitals, and universities across Australia, including The Royal Children’s Hospital, the University of Queensland, the University of New South Wales, and the Women’s and Children’s Hospital in South Australia.
+We also work closely with international experts through the Global Leukodystrophy Initiative.

+The advocacy of the Damiani family and the Mission Massimo Foundation has been instrumental in making this program possible.
 It is funded through the Australian Federal Government Medical Research Future Fund (MRFF) and is administered by Australian Genomics.

 • Children and adults with a leukodystrophy or white matter disorder

-• Living in Australia
+• Residents of Australia

 Register your interest